 Ten local nonprofits are creating new endowment funds this year, thanks to the Community Foundation’s new Matching Fund Challenge, which was announced by Community Foundation President Teresa Osborne at the organization’s annual meeting in February.
-Additionally, nine other charities are getting help from the Community Foundation to grow their existing endowments.
+Additionally, eleven other charities are getting help from the Community Foundation to grow their existing endowments.

-In all, nineteen nonprofits are participating in the program, from Ocracoke to Kitty Hawk, Hatteras Island to Roanoke Island.
+In all, twenty-one nonprofits are participating in the program, from Ocracoke to Kitty Hawk, Hatteras Island to Roanoke Island.
 The causes they support range from health care to the arts, fire protection to animal welfare, historic preservation to emergency assistance for people in need.